PVC Fittings and PVC Connection Guide –

 PVC flanges are found with slip or threaded ends.
 They are usually made from Schedule 80 PVC because of the strength required.

 Ans.
 PVC pipes and fittings are connected by cement.
 However, cement forms an incredibly strong bond, and liquid PVC cement will melt the surface layer of the plastics, gluing them together in a process known as solvent welding.
 Done properly, solvent welded pipes can be more durable than solid pipes.

 2. Which is the best glue for PVC?

 Ans.
-The best adhesives for bonding PVC are Cyanoacrylates UV curable adhesives because it is important for one of the substrates to transmit UV light.
+The best adhesives for bonding PVC are Cyanoacrylates UV curable adhesives because one of the substrates needs to transmit UV light.

 3. How long is a PVC pipe?